alexgl-github/alexgl-github.github.io/_posts/2021-04-28-Multiple_Dense_layers.md

 ## Dense layer with backpropagation in C++, part 2

-Let's implement two Dense layer neural-network in C++.
+Let's implement two layer neural-network in C++.

 As a staring point we'll use source code from ["Dense layer with backpropagation in C++"] [previous_post]